Pure connection formalism for gravity: Feynman rules and the graviton-graviton scattering: Graviton-graviton scattering

-A very convenient way to organize the computation is to consider the possible ways of putting two negative helicities into the vertex (\ref{V-GR}).
-It is clear that they must go into the two legs in which the vertex is symmetric.
-Recall that these legs came from the anti-self-dual part of the two-form $da^i$, so they can be referred to as the ASD legs.
 We can now recall our choice $q^A=k_3^A$.
 It means that for many purposes the positive helicity graviton of momentum $k_3$ behaves like a negative heliclity one.
 In particular, if we are to put this positive helicity graviton into the vertex (\ref{V-GR}) together with some negative helicity graviton, it is easy to see that both necessarily must go into the ASD legs.
 Indeed, if the positive helicity goes into the bottom leg in the picture (\ref{V-GR}) it is easy to see that at least one of the $q^A$'s from the negative helicity graviton will contract with $k_3^A$ along the black lines.
 Thus, in case of the graviton of momentum $k_3$ and some negative helicity graviton, both must go into the upper, ASD legs in the figure (\ref{V-GR}).